ptahdunbar/Vagrant.json/README.md

 # Vote Varrgrant for Vagrant!

-> Bootstrap your application stack and maintain Dev/prod parity.
-Inspired by [the 12factor app](http://12factor.net/) and sheer pain of doing sysadmin work.
+> Bootstrap your application stack and maintain development/production parity.
+Inspired by [the 12factor app](http://12factor.net/) and the sheer pain of doing sysadmin work, ugh.

 ## Requirements
 * [VirtualBox](https://www.virtualbox.org/) or [VMWare Fusion](http://www.vmware.com/products/fusion/) or an [AWS account](http://aws.amazon.com/).